Volkswagen emissions scandal: Other manufacturers

+Captur dCi 90, which was exceeding legal levels by 900%.

 Reactions

 Political figures

 German Chancellor Angela Merkel stated she hoped that all facts in the matter would be made known promptly, urging "complete transparency".
 She additionally noted that Germany's transport minister, Alexander Dobrindt, was in ongoing communication with Volkswagen.

 The German Green Party accused Merkel of knowing about the defeat devices with a "wink".

 Michel Sapin, the French finance minister, called for an investigation of diesel-powered cars that would encompass the entire continent of Europe.

 Catherine Bearder, MEP for South East England, commented on 27 October 2015 in the European Parliament that "we now have the political momentum for a radical overhaul that will ensure carmakers cannot dodge the rules", defending an EU resolution meant to specifically "cut deadly pollution from diesel vehicles".
 However, when the European Commission proceeded with passing legislation that allowed the car industry more time to comply with the newer regulation, while also permitting cars, even under the more "realistic" tests, to emit more than twice the legal limit of nitrogen oxides from 2019 and up to 50 percent more from 2021, Bearder denounced the legislation as "a disgraceful stitch-up by national governments, who are once again putting the interests of carmakers ahead of public health".